kiboschool/course-web-development-fundamentals/src/final-project.md

 Here’s some guidelines that can help you pick an exciting project you’ll be able to complete.

-- Your final project should be about as complicated as the most complicated exercises and projects you’ve already done, or maybe a little bit more advanced.
+- Your final project should be more advanced than the exercises you've done.
+It should be a complete website that achieves a goal.
 - Don’t plan to learn a whole new technology for the final project.
 Plan to use mostly what you’ve already learned (with a little bit more Googling for the things you run into along the way).